mvdan/sh/README.md

 ### Caveats

-* Bash index expressions must be an arithmetic expression or a single word.
-If you must use a string with spaces, quote it.
+* Bash index expressions must be an arithmetic expression or a quoted string.
 This is because the static parser can't know whether the array is an associative array (string keys) since that depends on having called or not `declare -A`.

 ```
  $ echo '${array[spaced string]}' | shfmt